Kazna Asker

 Kazna Asker (born 1997) is an English fashion designer.
 She won the Franca Sozzani Debut Talent Award at the 2022 Fashion Trust Arabia.
 A member of the British Fashion Council's NewGen programme, she has presented collections at London Fashion Week and Lakmé Fashion Week.
+At her February 2026 London Fashion Week presentation, held during Ramadan, she paused the show at sunset to break the fast with the models, staff, and guests.

-Biography
+Early life and education

 Asker was born the eldest of four in Fazakerley, Liverpool to Yemeni parents.
-When she was 12, the family moved to Burngreave, Sheffield.
-Her father ran a local corner shop, while her mother was a teacher.
+When she was 12, the family moved to Sheffield, settling in the Burngreave neighbourhood, home to a large Yemeni community.
+Her father is a postmaster, while her mother is a primary school headteacher.
 Asker's aunt is the Labour politician Abtisam Mohamed, who introduced her to politics at a young age.

 After completing an Art Foundation in 2017, Asker went on to graduate with a Bachelor of Arts (BA) in Fashion Design from the Manchester School of Art in 2019 and a Master of Arts (MA) from Central Saint Martins in 2022.
 Her graduating collection Watered by One Water was the first to feature a hijab in the CSM Ready-to-Wear AW22 fashion show.